Buitenhof (The Hague): History

 The square originated in the 13th century, during the construction of the Binnenhof.
-It was filled with houses and stables and, during the reign of Count Albert I, it even featured a zoo.
+It was filled with houses and stables and, in the reign of Count Albert I, it even featured a zoo.
 The zoo exhibited mostly falcons and other birds of prey that were used for hunting.
 Later, hounds were exhibited as well.
 The Buitenhof was moated for safety in the 15th century.
 People that did not belong to the court, lived outside of it, around the Plaats and the Korte Voorhout, and along the Hofvijver.
 The only entrance to the square was the Gevangenpoort, Prison Gate.
 A second entrance was introduced in 1814 with the construction of the Gravenstraat.
 In 1923, the houses between the gate and the Hofvijver were demolished, as was advised by architect Hendrik Petrus Berlage.
 This created more space for the increasing traffic, which had had to pass the gate before.